wesleychristelis/ngrx-poc/README.md

 ## Description
 POC for ng-rx using action, reducers, selectors and effects

-## Why we want to use a central store

-Fundamental Parts of the centralised store solution is :
+## Fundamental Parts of the centralised store solution is :

 @effects: Fundamental part of central store solution.